What are Course Reserves?

 - Choose open access course materials.
 Explore the large number of quality resources available online, from textbooks to videos, and more.
 Do your students need printed texts?
 There are new publishing platforms for producing low-cost print copies from open educational resources.
 For resources on open and affordable course materials, please visit Kennedy Library’s Kennedy Library Open and Affordable Resource Guide

 - Create open access course materials.
 Join the movement for affordable course materials by creating and contributing your own instructional materials via DigitalCommons@Cal Poly, the OER Commons, or MERLOT.
-For support in exploring this option, please feel free to contact Dana Ospina, Open Content and Digital Publishing Librarian.

 - Take advantage of opportunities to purchase used textbooks early.